ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `file_format`
 - `hyperopt_stats_path`

-The visualization creates an interactive HTML page visualizing all the results from the hyper-parameter optimization at once, using a parallel coordinate plot.
+The visualization creates an interactive HTML page visualizing all the results from the hyper-parameter optimization at once using a parallel coordinate plot.

 ![Hiplot hyperopt plot](../images/hyperopt_hiplot.jpeg "Hiplot hyperopt plot")